AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

    one elementary nondiscriminant part, then the record type or type extension shall define full default initialization.

+  [In the unusual case of a nondiscriminant component which has no nondiscriminant scalar parts (e.g., an array of null records), the preceding "at least one elementary" wording means that the component is ignored for purposes of this rule.]

 .. _tu-record_types-02:

 2. The ``default_expression`` of a ``component_declaration`` shall not
    have any variable inputs, nor shall it contain a name denoting the current instance of the enclosing type.

+   [The enforcement of this rule may require looking at the ``full_type_declaration`` of a ``private_type`` declaration if the private type's Default_Initial_Condition aspect is not specified.]

 .. _etu-record_types:

-[In the unusual case of a nondiscriminant component which has no nondiscriminant scalar parts (e.g., an array of null records), the preceding "at least one elementary" wording means that the component is ignored for purposes of this rule.]

-[The enforcement of this rule may require looking at the ``full_type_declaration`` of a ``private_type`` declaration if the private type's Default_Initial_Condition aspect is not specified.]
+[The rules in this section apply to any ``component_declaration``; this includes the case of a ``component_declaration`` which is a ``protected_element_declaration``.
+In other words, these rules also apply to components of a protected type.]

 Tagged Types and Type Extensions
 --------------------------------